OVR-Team/ovr-brotkasten-fork/README.md

 Please see the README and join Discord for help
 ```

-[Join the Discord][discord-invite-url] and we are ready to help!
+[Join the Discord](https://discord.gg/An5jjhNUE3) and we are ready to help!
 To debug check the following.

-- Have you allowed UDP traffic?
+* Have you allowed UDP traffic?
-- Do you have any restrictions on ports?
+* Do you have any restrictions on ports?
-- Is your server publicly accessible?
+* Is your server publicly accessible?

 If you wish to disable the test set the environment variable `NETWORK_TEST_ON_START` to false.